oneacik/mindoo/public/Events/DDD-GDA/DDD-GDA Control plane.md

-rectangle "Market event on the facebook/linkedin/twitter" as B1 #Business rectangle "Send a reminder via meetup.com" as B2 #Business rectangle "Taking Photos" as B3 #Business rectangle "Handle the group on li/fb" as B4 #Business rectangle "Add photos to the meetup group" as B5 #Business
+rectangle "Market event on the facebook/linkedin/twitter" as B1 #Business rectangle "Send a reminder via meetup.com" as B2 #Implementation rectangle "Taking Photos" as B3 #Business rectangle "Add photos to the meetup group" as B5 #Business

 rectangle "Discuss Strategy" as D1 #Strategy